 The Idaho Office of the Attorney General provides information on victims’ rights and services.

 For information on victims’ compensation in Idaho, visit the Idaho Crime Victims Compensation Program website, or contact them by telephone at 800-950-2110.

 You may learn more about crimes by calling your local police department, sheriff’s department, or district attorney’s office.
-See our ID Sheriff Departments page for the contact information for your local sheriff’s department.
+See our Idaho Sheriff Departments page for the contact information for your local sheriff’s department.

 If you are a victim of domestic violence and have been charged with a crime, you can go to our Battered Women Charged with Crimes page.